Heart Assist System Implantation

 Reasons for Procedure TOP

-Heart failure occurs when the heart is too weak to pump all the blood it receives and blood begins to back up.
-Blood can back up into the lungs and into the lower parts of the body.
-This can cause trouble breathing, cough, and swelling of the legs and ankles.
+Heart failure happens when the heart is too weak to pump the blood the body needs.
+Blood starts to back up.
+It backs up into the lungs and lower parts of the body.
+This can cause breathing problems, coughing, as well as swelling in the legs and ankles.

 Possible Complications TOP